 Lineage and Myths of Marduk

-On the mythological side of affairs, Marduk was the son of Enki (as mentioned in the previous entry), and he was responsible for slaying Tiamat, the primeval goddess who took a dragon form to challenge many of the younger gods (as an act of revenge, instigated by the murder of her husband Apsû).
+On the mythological side of affairs, Marduk was the son of Enki (as mentioned in the previous entry).
+He was responsible for slaying Tiamat, the primeval goddess who took a dragon form to challenge many of the younger gods (as an act of revenge, instigated by the murder of her husband Apsû).

 Marduk also defeated the god Quingu (or Kingu – Tiamat’s new consort) in single combat, while also decimating the enemy host of many monsters and ‘poison-filled’ serpents.
 These heroic acts propelled him to the forefront of the new order of gods – who, in turn, unanimously proclaimed Marduk as their new king.